eduardadebrum/Codenation/README.md

 # Codenation

-This project contains the activities developed in the java acceleration course.
+This project contains the activities developed in the Java acceleration course.

 About [Codenation](https://codenation.dev/)